"Gather Wood, Gather Words, what goes up in Smoke,"

 Mediterranean Antiquities 2014.

-“Gather Wood, Gather Words” is a project that originally began with an art/anthropology project on issues of work and gender, from research on women laboring to gather wood to warm their cook fires in rural Morocco.
+“Gather Wood, Gather Words” i began with an art/anthropology project on issues of work and gender, from research on women laboring to gather wood to warm their cook fires in rural Morocco.
 Their work contributes to deforestation, increasing the long treks they make to assure their families’ survival.

 Attending to the bundles of branches that are the fruit of this “fieldwork” I noticed other women nearby who etched the landscape with otherwise.
 They too gathered the fruit of their work with twine; bundles of grain gathered to shape belted, feminine forms at harvest time.
 Reflections on the cyclical nature of women’s’ work led me to associate this work with that of other anthropologists who have studied how workingwomen exchange poetry and songs and stories as thy labor.
 Like the wood they gather, these words are impermanent.
 Like the grain that must be sown anew each year, these words are impermanent but the flow of words is renewed by successive generations.